Call for proposals for the Fund for Local Cooperation 2023 is open

 - supporting the end of all forms of discrimination and violence against women and girls

-- supporting youth friendly education and awareness raising on sexual and reproductive health and sexually transmitted diseases
+- supporting youth friendly education and awareness raising on sexual and reproductive health and sexually transmitted infections

-The Embassy encourages organisations and private sector applicants working outside of the capital area to apply for the FLC fund.
+The Embassy encourages applicants working outside of the capital area to apply for the FLC fund.
+Projects targeted at youth are especially encouraged to apply.
 Concerning the FLC priority area 2.
 Support to the rights of women and girls, the Embassy invites project proposals that aim to support women and girls in a vulnerable position.